 Socialization is the first step in raising a well-behaved dog.
 During the first weeks of their lives, puppies go through a critical period of development.
-When a puppy is exposed to new people, places, and situations in a positive way during this period, there's a good chance he'll be calm and accepting when he experiences them again later in life.
+When a young puppy is exposed to new people, places, and situations in a positive manor, there's a good chance it will be able to be calm and accepting when experiencing similar situations throughout its life.

 Properly socialized puppies are less likely to develop behavior problems as they grow into adults.
-Dogs who don't get early socialization may react with fear or aggression when they are exposed to new things.
-It is much easier to teach your puppy to accept new things now than it is to retrain him after bad habits develop.
+Dogs who don't receive early socialization may react with fear or aggression when they are exposed to new things.
+It's much easier to teach your puppy to accept new things now than it is to retrain after bad habits develop.

 Socialization should involve as many people and situations as possible.
-Introduce your puppy to a wide variety of people, including men, women, children of all ages, people in wheelchairs, men with beards, and people wearing all kinds of clothing (e.g., uniforms, sunglasses, raincoats and umbrellas, hats and gloves, etc.).
-Before your puppy has gotten all of his vaccinations, you can begin to socialize him by inviting people to your home to meet him.
+Introduce your puppy to a wide variety of people, including men, women, children of all ages, people in wheelchairs, and men with beards.
+You'll also want to expose your dog to people wearing all kinds of clothing like uniforms, sunglasses, raincoats and umbrellas, hats and gloves, etc. Before your puppy has gotten all of its vaccinations, you can begin to socialize it by inviting people to your home to meet him.

 Let your puppy see large objects fall or move.
-Expose him to noises like trucks and crowds of people.
-Remain calm and reward him for remaining calm.
-(However, don't go to extremes and expose him to fear-inducing situations like fireworks.)
+Expose it to noises like trucks and crowds of people.
+During these sessions, remain calm and reward him for remaining calm by offering treats as appropriate.
+However, don't go to extremes and expose him to frightening situations like fireworks.

-Handling exercises are another important part of socializing.
-Think of the ways your dog may be handled in his lifetime.
-A child could pull his tail; a veterinarian might need to restrain him, you may need to hold his feet to clip his nails.
-If you get your puppy used to being handled gently now, you will be less likely to have trouble handling him when he has reached adulthood.
+Think of the ways your dog may be handled in its lifetime.
+A child could pull its tail; a veterinarian might need to restrain him, you may need to hold its feet to clip his nails.
+If you get your puppy used to being handled gently now, you will be less likely to have trouble handling it when it reaches adulthood.

 Can a Dog Trainer Help With Socialization?